-- 24 rural communities will benefit from new or upgraded public infrastructure as a result of CDBG funding, making a suitable, safe and healthy living environment available or sustainable for 11,856 community residents. - 44 communities throughout the state will benefit from CDBG-funded regional planning activities, and one small rural community of 302 people, who are 98% LMI, will benefit from implementation of a plan for comprehensive neighborhood revitalization. - 11,382 homeless persons received emergency or transitional shelter or assistance as a result of ESG funding during the year. - 35 providers of essential supportive services for sheltered and unsheltered homeless, homeless prevention, re-housing or street outreach received ESG funding during the program year. - 999 people living with HIV/AIDS received supportive case management, employment and other services from care providers that received HOPWA funding during the year.
+- 24 rural communities will benefit from new or upgraded public infrastructure or flood and drainage improvements as a result of CDBG funding, and the 12,564 residents of these communities will have a safer and healthier living environment. - 44 communities throughout the state will benefit from CDBG-funded regional planning activities, and 4,166 residents of six small, rural communities will benefit from comprehensive neighborhood revitalization. - 9,751 homeless persons received emergency or transitional shelter or assistance as a result of ESG funding during the year. - 36 providers of essential supportive services for sheltered and unsheltered homeless, homeless prevention, re-housing or street outreach received ESG funding during the program year. - 1,166 people living with HIV/AIDS received supportive case management, employment and other services from care providers that received HOPWA funding during the year.